 - It acts as a shield against bacteria, viruses, and allergens.

 A strong and healthy lipid barrier is what gives the skin its smoothness and natural glow.
 A compromised lipid barrier leads to irritation, redness, and itching.
 It leads to excessive loss of water, resulting in dryness and breakouts that just won’t go away.
 This is why learning how to choose a moisturizer that can help keep your lipid barrier healthy matters.

 As we grow old and reach 40 and above, our skin experiences a decline in the production of lipids (Ane, 2019).
 The lipid barrier becomes weaker, making it absolutely essential to add skincare products that replenish skin barriers.

-The importance of moisturizer in our daily skin routine cannot be stressed enough!
-With so many options of moisturizers to choose from, it is essential to know what ingredients a good moisturizer must-have.
+The importance of moisturizer in our daily skin routine cannot be stressed enough.
+With so many options to choose from when looking for the best skin barrier repair products, it is essential to know what ingredients a good moisturizer must have.

-Here is a list of ingredients you should look for in a moisturizer:
+Here is a list of ingredients you should look for as you learn how to choose a moisturizer:

 Humectants help in improving the dryness of the skin by pulling the water from the air as well as in the skin layers to hydrate the Stratum Corneum (Harvard, 2019).